AngelikaCz/JS-game-of-life/readme.md

-- Project created in HTML, CSS and JS, using rpgui.
+- Project created in HTML, CSS and JS